-Preliminary energy analyses have been carried out by the Department of ENERGY (DENERG) of Politecnico di Torino, through numerical models, in order to evaluate the behaviour of PVT technologies.
+Preliminary energy analyses have been carried out by the Department of ENERGY (DENERG) of POLITO, through numerical models, in order to evaluate the behaviour of PVT technologies.
 Several full-scale mock-ups of the module have been produced to analyse the technical solutions and start testing the physical module's behaviour.